Josh J.T. Byrne

 Associations & memberships

-Pennsylvania Bar Association, Chair, Professional Liability Committee; Co-Chair, Amicus Curiae Brief Committee; Ethics Committee; Zone One Delegate, House of Delegates
+Pennsylvania Bar Association, former Chair, Professional Liability Committee; Co-Chair, Amicus Curiae Brief Committee; Ethics Committee; Zone One Delegate, House of Delegates

 Philadelphia Bar Association, Board of Governors, 2023 - present; Co-Chair, Professional Responsibility Committee, 2022 - present; former Co-Chair of the Philadelphia Bar Association’s Professional Guidance Committee